influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

 To restart AE and sync shards across the cluster, connect the `influxd` process running on the newly replaced disk to the cluster by doing one of the following:

-- For nodes with more than ≈20 GB of data on disk, ?

-- For nodes with less than ≈20 GB of data on disk, log in to any meta node in your cluster and use the [`influxd-ctl update-data`](/enterprise_influxdb/v1.8/administration/cluster-commands/#update-data) command to [update the failed data node to itself](#2-replace-the-old-data-node-with-the-new-data-node).
+- For nodes with less than data (typically, less than 20 GB) of data on disk, log in to any meta node in your cluster and use the [`influxd-ctl update-data`](/enterprise_influxdb/v1.8/administration/cluster-commands/#update-data) command to [update the failed data node to itself](#2-replace-the-old-data-node-with-the-new-data-node).

 ```bash